databricks/spark-training/ampcamp/overview-of-the-exercises.md

 Some of the more important ones are listed below:

 - Templates for exercises:
-   - `kmeans`: Template for the k-means clustering exercise
    - `streaming`: Standalone program for Spark Streaming exercises
    - `java-app-template`: Template for standalone Spark programs written in Java
    - `scala-app-template`: Template for standalone Spark programs written in Scala